 By default, Lightroom Classic uses the first frame of a video as its thumbnail display in the Library module.
 That’s not always the most useful visual representation of the video clip.

-Changing the thumbnail image isn’t a workflow essential or a requirement, but it can be a handy convenience to choose a more useful visual reference point when you’re trying to find the video you’re after amongst a bunch of others.
+Changing the thumbnail image, or poster frame, as Lightroom calls it, isn’t a workflow essential or a requirement, but it can be a handy convenience to choose a more useful visual reference point when you’re trying to find the video you’re after amongst a bunch of others.